FlineDev/HandySwiftUI/Sources/HandySwiftUI/HandySwiftUI.docc/Essentials/New Types.md

 ## Highlights

-HandySwiftUI provides a collection of powerful new types that enhance SwiftUI development.
-Here are some key features:
+HandySwiftUI provides a collection of views and types that fill common gaps in SwiftUI development.
+While you can find a full list of all types at the [Topics](#topics) section of this page, I want to highlight the ones I use most often in my apps:

 ### Efficient Image Loading